 La Veranda restaurant occupies a wide conservatory area and “al fresco” dining is an exciting option from spring to autumn in the courtyard.
-The Spa offers signature treatments using the finest skincare products as well as an indoor swimming pool, a Spa Suite, 24-hour Fitness Centre and more.
+The Spa offers signature treatments using the finest skincare products as well as an indoor swimming pool, a Spa Suite, a 24-hour Fitness Centre, and more.

 Families of every age range are welcomed at this Four Seasons hotel, whether it’s special children’s amenities like bedtime milk and cookies or planning the perfect family reunion, we’ll help make every moment unforgettable.

-Built in 1368, Castello Sforzesco thrills young visitors with prehistoric artefacts, Egyptian relics and an impressive moat.
+Built-in 1368, Castello Sforzesco thrills young visitors with prehistoric artifacts, Egyptian relics, and an impressive moat.
 Michelangelo’s last sculpture “Pietà Rondanini” is there.
 Sforzinda is a special children’s area.